 ROKPA Women's Workshop: Steps Towards a Self-Reliant Future

 The social position of Nepalese women coming from the lowest stratas of society is marked by dependency and influences the lives of their children.
 The women are generally married very early.
-They very often, at an early age, already have several children who have no education prospects for themselves.
+They very often have several children at an early age.
+In turn, these kids do not have any education prospects.

 With the growing number of children, many women are often abandoned by their husbands.
 Without an education they have little opportunity to earn a living for themselves and their children.
 This is why they often end up on the streets to beg or take on to very poorly paid jobs where they are exploited and have hardly any time to look after their children.

 In order to enable impoverished women and their children to have a better opportunity in the future, ROKPA Women’s Workshop offers women a safe and secure environment to work and earn an income.
 A fair salary saves them from a life on the streets and enables their children to go to school.

 Meet here some of the women working at the ROKPA Women’s Workshop.

 "I was trained as a seamstress as part of the women's workshop, and am now able to provide for myself.
 I am extremely thankful to ROKPA for this opportunity — I could never have freed myself and my children from a life of misery on my own.

 Our family was very poor, there was never enough to eat, and no clothing.
 My parents thought it unnecessary to send me to school.
 A marriage was arranged for me very early on.
 It was a good marriage, and I was very happy.
 When my baby was two months old, my husband suddenly died.
 My parents-in-law held me responsible for the death of their son, and drove me and my daughter out.